apache/nuttx/configs/stm3220g-eval/README.txt

     9. Adding LCD and graphics support:

-       appconfig (apps/.config):  Enable the application configurations that you want to use.
-Asexamples:
+       Enable the application configurations that you want to use.
+As examples:

-       CONFIGURED_APPS += examples/nx       : Pick one or more
+       CONFIG_EXAMPLES_NX=y      : Pick one or more
-       CONFIGURED_APPS += examples/nxhello  :
+       CONFIG_EXAMPLES_NXHELLO=y :
-       CONFIGURED_APPS += examples/nximage  :
+       CONFIG_EXAMPLES_NXIMAGE=y :
-       CONFIGURED_APPS += examples/nxlines  :
+       CONFIG_EXAMPLES_NXLINES=y :

        defconfig (nuttx/.config):

        CONFIG_STM32_FSMC=y       : FSMC support is required for the LCD CONFIG_NX=y               : Enable graphics suppport
        CONFIG_MM_REGIONS=2       : When FSMC is enabled, so is the on-board SRAM memory region

     10. USB OTG FS Device or Host Support

-       CONFIG_USBDEV          - Enable USB device support, OR CONFIG_USBHOST         - Enable USB host support (but not both)
+       CONFIG_USBDEV             : Enable USB device support, OR CONFIG_USBHOST            : Enable USB host support (but not both)

-       CONFIG_STM32_OTGFS     - Enable the STM32 USB OTG FS block
+       CONFIG_STM32_OTGFS        : Enable the STM32 USB OTG FS block
-       CONFIG_STM32_SYSCFG    - Needed for all USB OTF FS support
+       CONFIG_STM32_SYSCFG       : Needed for all USB OTF FS support

-       CONFIG_SCHED_WORKQUEUE - Worker thread support is required for the mass storage class (both host and device).
+       CONFIG_SCHED_WORKQUEUE    : Worker thread support is required for the mass storage class (both host and device).
-       CONFIG_NSH_ARCHINIT    - Architecture specific USB initialization
+       CONFIG_NSH_ARCHINIT       : Architecture specific USB initialization
                                    is needed

     11. This configuration requires that jumper JP22 be set to enable RS-232 operation.